How Bad is My Carpal Tunnel?

 complications like bleeding, infection, loss of strength, and persistent pain.

-For the above reasons, carpal tunnel surgery is the LAST option for patients and doctors.
+For the above reasons, carpal tunnel surgery should be the LAST option for patients.
+In contrast, many nonsurgical options are available and most are very effective in providing symptoms relief.

 Mild Stage carpal tunnel syndrome